 Each project's public involvement plan must consider Title VI issues and look to include opportunities for persons protected under Title VI to participate.
 Each plan's level of public involvement can vary depending on the magnitude of the project, its potential impact on the community, and its budget.
 Every TPO staff member is reminded to consider Title VI issues and plan the necessary outreach accordingly.
-Examples and techniques the TPO staff considers in designing a public involvement process with regards to Title VI are as follows.
+Examples and techniques the TPO staff consider in designing a public involvement process with regards to Title VI are as follows.

-- Hold meetings geographically in Title VI areas. - Use a variety of meeting locations and different start times to encourage participation. - Hold meetings during times that public transit services are available. - Post all meeting dates and times and all draft Plans on the TPO website. - Send all draft Plans to area libraries. - Advertise meetings and post legal notices in the Knoxville News Sentinel, The Enlightener (high Minority readership), The Knoxville Focus (free publication), and on websites with high Spanish speaking readership.
-When necessary and appropriate, notices will be placed in additional regional newspapers. - Purchase an advertisement in regional newspapers if appropriate and the budget allows.
-The ad may garner more attention than legal notices. - Send meeting announcements to neighborhood groups, community groups, churches and special interests groups such as the Urban League when appropriate. - Utilize other agency meetings to communicate with the public.
-When possible, agencies and organizations representing disadvantaged populations, including but not limited to, minority, low-Income, and Hispanic populations will be targeted. - Accept written comments in order to help those who may not feel comfortable talking or approaching a staff member.
-Participating in a public meeting can be intimidating and the MPC/TPO recognizes that individual comfort levels with attendees vary. - Ensure all reports and documents include a Title VI statement of protection or information on how to access Title VI information.
-The MPC/TPO posts the Title VI notification on its website, www.knoxtrans.org.
+- Hold meetings geographically in Title VI areas. - Use a variety of meeting locations and different start times to encourage participation. - Hold meetings during times that public transit services are available. - Hold virtual meetings to allow people with limited time or access to transportation to attend. - Make virtual meeting recordings available on the TPO website so that people with limited time or access to transportation can view the meeting when it is convenient to them. - Post all meeting dates and times and all draft Plans on the TPO website. - Advertise meetings and post legal notices in the Knoxville News Sentinel, The Enlightener (high Minority readership), The Knoxville Focus (free publication), and on websites with high Spanish speaking readership.
+When necessary and appropriate, notices will be placed in additional regional newspapers. - Send meeting announcements to neighborhood groups, community groups, churches and special interest groups when appropriate. - Utilize other agency meetings to communicate with the public.
+When possible, agencies and organizations representing disadvantaged populations, including but not limited to, minority, low-income, and Hispanic populations will be targeted. - Accept written comments in order to help those who may not feel comfortable talking or approaching a staff member.
+Participating in a public meeting can be intimidating and Planning/TPO recognizes that individual comfort levels with attendees vary. - Ensure all reports and documents include a Title VI statement of protection or information on how to access Title VI information.
+Planning/TPO posts the Title VI notification on its website, www.knoxtpo.org.